-What Is The Difference Between Chapter 7 and Chapter 13 Bankruptcy?
+What is the Difference Between Chapter 13 and Chapter 7

 At Sasser Law Firm, our board-certified personal bankruptcy attorneys can help you determine the differences for you between Chapter 7 or Chapter 13 bankruptcy – or another option – is appropriate to resolve your financial problems.
 Bankruptcy is a legal tool to help people burdened by unmanageable debt to make a fresh start.
 But it is not a decision to be taken lightly, either.
 We offer a no-obligation review of your financial situation and analysis of the options available to you.

 If Chapter 7 or Chapter 13 bankruptcy is right for you, our compassionate attorneys can guide you through the process.
 Over the last 20 years, Sasser Law has helped more than 8,500 people and businesses in Cary, Raleigh, and other North Carolina communities start over with a clean financial slate.
 If you are struggling with insurmountable debts, we are here to help you.

 Chapter 7 vs. Chapter 13 bankruptcy: What’s the difference?

 Many clients ask, “Is it better to file a Chapter 7 or Chapter 13 bankruptcy?”
 The answer is it depends on individual circumstances.

 There are many factors to consider when deciding how to approach personal bankruptcy, including;

 - whether you have assets you want to protect